dglava/showsho/README.md

 #### How to install
 Run `$ python setup.py install`
 There are no external dependencies outside of the standard Python library
-Arch users can use the included PKGBUILD
+Arch users can use the included PKGBUILD.

 #### How to use
 `$ showsho [-h] [-a] [-p] FILE`